KingScooty/creativenightly.com/_posts/2015-04-30-What-i-learned-in-April-2015.md

 ###The good
-- **Prodictivity on steroids**
+- **Productivity on steroids**
-  - Somehow, I've learned more than ever in the last month.
-Like, really!
-I've been really productive this month, and somehow managed to cover/learn more than I think I ever have in a single month!
+  - This month's been a really productive one.
+I'm really happy with the number of topics I've managed to cover and learn.
+I've listed them below.
 - **Docker**
   - Finally got round to learning Docker, and, wow, it's amazing.
-I always had a gripe with having to use vagrant, as you need a new image for each project you work on, and that very quickly adds up.
+I've always had a gripe with having to use vagrant, as you need a new image for each project you work on, and that very quickly adds up.
 With Docker, you can spin up an instance of a base image, and add layers on top of it, meaning that resources can be shared across containers.
 Awesome!
 - **Topics I learned about this month:**
   - [Docker](https://www.docker.com/) - Docker is an open platform for developers and sysadmins to build, ship, and run distributed applications.
   - [Redis](http://redis.io/) - High performance data persistence.